cs1302uga/cs1302-tutorials/maven.md

    cs1302-mvn/pom.xml
    ````

-   You probably notice that created some starter code for you!
+   You probably notice that it created some starter code for you!
 Here, the
    `src/main/java` subdirectory is the default package location for source code.
    This is a small change from previous exercises and tutorials where the default package
    for source code was `src`.
 A simple driver class with a fully qualified name of